|

 f.

-The ERT may occur virtually or in
+The ERT may occur virtually or in person, and the members will indicate

-or corrections of any proposed settlement within
+their rejection, authorization, clarification, or corrections of any proposed

-or a change in settlement terms may be presented to the ERT with approval by
+for clarifications/corrections or a change in settlement terms may be presented

-calculations, new justification or evidence.
+justification, or evidence.

-Settlements that include the following
+that include the following types of claims:

 ii.
 Respiratory